andyatkinson/blog/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 Type `\d customers` to verify the table is set up correctly.

-Now assuming we have the same CSV text file from the previous article when I covered how to work with CSV files using MySQL, we can load it into postgres using the `copy` command.
+Now assuming we have the same CSV text file from the previous article when I covered how to work with CSV files using MySQL, we can load it into PostgreSQL using the `copy` command.
 This example specifies the column names, and note that the primary key column value is populated automatically.

 ``` bash
 % cat customers.txt